Header

 Application

-Please complete the Application form Peer Mentoring Group and submit it as PDF via UZH Selectus Peer Mentoring Groups by 20 February.
+Please complete the Application form Peer Mentoring Group (DOCX, 152 KB) and submit it as PDF via UZH Selectus Peer Mentoring Groups by 20 February.
 This step is to be followed by a discussion with the relevant doctoral coordinator.
-The UZH Selectus Peer Mentoring Groups.
-Should you have any questions, please contact your doctoral coordinator.

 Peer mentoring groups usually run over several years.
 Active participation and ongoing recruitment are important quality indicators.
 Ideally, former mentees later take on mentor roles and share their experience with new members.
 Groups typically consist of 12–20 participants.
 Activities usually take place at UZH, with exceptions possible in justified cases.